-Condiments – spices, ketchup, mustard, ranch dressing, garlic powder, Italian seasonings, grated Parmesan cheese
+- Condiments – spices, ketchup, mustard, ranch dressing, garlic powder, Italian seasonings, grated Parmesan cheese

-> - Culturally Diverse food – adobo, curry, tortillas, chiles, teriyaki sauce, miso, couscous
+- Culturally Diverse food – adobo, curry, tortillas, chilies, teriyaki sauce, miso, couscous

-> - Drink mix powders that already have sugar added or are individuals.
+- Drink mix powders that already have sugar added or are individuals.

-> - Food that needs no preparation – jerky, dried meat, nuts, trail mix, protein bars, nutrition bars
+- Food that needs no preparation – jerky, dried meat, nuts, trail mix, protein bars, nutrition bars